serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

-To reference this new editor type from server side, rebuild solution, transform all templates and remove that useless MovieCastRow partial from MovieGrid.cs, and rebuild again.
+To reference this new editor type from server side, rebuild solution, transform all templates and remove that useless MovieCastRow partial from MovieGrid.cs, and build again.